Martiless/hangman/README.md

 ## Testing:

 This code has been manually tested in the following ways:
-   1. Testing user input validation by purposly entering invalid inputs
+   1. Testing user input validation by purposely entering invalid inputs
    1. Testing the try/except by changing the name on the external excel file
-   1. Testing in the local terminal withing GitPod and on the fake terminal on Heroku
+   1. Testing in the local terminal within GitPod and on the fake terminal on Heroku
    1. Debugging code by using a program locally called PyCharm
    1. Validating code by running it through a [PEP8 Linter](http://pep8online.com/)